rkolka/Template-for-Manifold-GIS-Custom-Add-In-in-CSharp/README.md

 7. A new pane with silly text and your chosen name should appear.
 8. If problem occurs let me know

-Read [the Fine Manual](http://georeference.org/doc/add_ins.htm) for more information!
+Read [The Fine Manual](http://georeference.org/doc/add_ins.htm) for more information about Manifold Add-Ins!

 ## Custom Usage